-Omnichannel selling further supports this need for multi-channel order fulfillment.
+Omnichannel selling further supports this need for multi-channel order fufillment.

 Omnichannel selling is not new.
-What’s happening today, observers note, is that the food and beverage industries are following hard goods in the way they are getting to market.
+What’s happening today, observers note, is that the food and beverage industries are following the way hard goods are getting to market.

-Food and beverage retailers have offered home delivery on a local and regional basis for years, observers note.
-E-commerce leaders like Amazon are now pushing food retailers to the next level.
+Food and beverage retailers have offered home delivery on a local regional basis for years, observers further note.
+Ecommerce leaders like Amazon are pushing food retailers to the next level.

-“We’re starting to see the dotcom come to the food world,” says Intelligrated’s Steinkamp, and more food retailers are taking an interest in it.
-Walmart recently announced it is testing a depot format where customers only pick up groceries ordered on Walmart’s website.
+“We’re starting to see the dotcom come to the food world,” says Intelligrated’s Steinkamp.
+Hence, more food retailers are looking at it.
+Walmart recently announced it is testing a deport format where customers only pick up groceries ordered on Walmart’s website.

-For food and beverage warehouses, omnichannel fulfillment is only in its formative stage.
-Jerry Johnson, business development and marketing specialist at Knapp Logistics Automation Inc., says it may be even premature to characterize the food and beverage industry’s efforts to date as omnichannel.
-Johnson prefers to refer to the current efforts as “e-commerce,” which he sees as the first step to omnichannel fulfillment.
+For food and beverage warehouses, omnichannel fulfillment is only in its formative stage since.
+Jerry Johnson, business development and marketing specialist at Knapp Logistics Automation Inc., says it’s even premature to characterize the food and beverage industry’s efforts to date as omnichannel.
+Johnson prefers to refer to the current efforts as “ecommerce,” which he sees as the first step to omnichannel fulfillment.
 “There’s a natural progression here,” he notes.

-Knapp’s E-Grocer solution has been specifically designed to allow food warehouses to fulfill online orders, Johnson says.
-E-Grocer is based on an optimized combination of proven technologies, utilizing Knapp’s shuttle technology as a key part of the fulfillment process.
+Knapp’s E-Grocer solution has been specifically designed to allow food warehouses to fulfill online orders, Johnson notes.
+E-Grocer is based on OSR shuttle technology.

 Food retailers are using different strategies to meet ecommerce orders, Johnson says.
 In some instances, shoppers can pick up online orders at the supermarket.
 This can be problematic for some retailers, he notes.
-In other cases, consumers are being directed to freestanding kiosks to place orders and then pick up their order at a pre-determined site/time.
+In other cases, consumers are being directed to freestanding kiosks,

-Peapod, a subsidiary of Royal Ahold that works in partnership with Ahold USA supermarket companies Stop & Shop, Giant Food Stores (Giant-Carlisle) and Giant Food (Giant-Landover), currently has pickup sites for customers in the Northeast and in Chicago.
+Johnson points to Peapod, subsidiary of Royal Ahold that and works in partnership with Ahold USA supermarket companies Stop & Shop, Giant Food Stores (Giant-Carlisle) and Giant Food (Giant-Landover).
+Peapod currently has pickup sites for customers in the Northeast and in Chicago.

 Automation keeps evolving